New York Giants vs. Atlanta Falcons NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - The Giants were favored by 3 points or more last season once, and failed to cover the spread.

-- New York was 2-0 against the spread and 1-1 overall in games when it scored over 25.9 points last season.
+- When New York recorded more than 25.9 points last season, it was 2-0 against the spread and 1-1 overall.

 Falcons stats and trends

-- Atlanta put together a 7-9-0 record against the spread last year.

-- When playing as at least 3-point underdogs last year, the Falcons had an ATS record of 5-4.
+- The Falcons had an ATS record of 5-4 when playing as at least 3-point underdogs last season.

-- Last year, seven of Atlanta's games went over the point total.

-- Atlanta was 6-3 against the spread and 4-5 overall last season when the team recorded more than 22.3 points.
+- Atlanta was 6-3 against the spread and 4-5 overall in games when it recorded over 22.3 points last year.

-- Atlanta was 6-5 against the spread and 3-8 overall when the team picked up over 349.3 yards last year.
+- When Atlanta churned out over 349.3 yards last season, the team was 6-5 against the spread and 3-8 overall.

-- Last season the Falcons had 18 turnovers, four fewer than the Giants had takeaways (22).
+- The Falcons had 18 giveaways last year, while the Giants had 22 takeaways.

 Home and road insights

-- New York was 3-5 against the spread, and 3-5 overall, at home last year.
+- New York was 3-5 overall, and 3-5 against the spread, at home last year.

-- Last year, in eight home games, New York hit the over twice.
+- New York hit the over twice in eight home games last season.

-- Atlanta was 2-6 overall, and 4-4 against the spread, in away games last season.
+- Last year away from home, Atlanta was 4-4 against the spread and 2-6 overall.

-- In three of eight away games last season, Atlanta went over the total.
+- In three of eight road games last season, Atlanta went over the total.

-- The average point total in Falcons away games last season was 52.4 points, 4.9 more than this contest's over/under (47.5).
+- The average point total in Falcons away games last season was 52.4 points, 4.9 more than this matchup's over/under (47.5).

 Powered by Data Skrive.